ubaldot/defrecs/README.md

 folder that contains a selection of application components, and a `platform` folder that contains platform components.
 Among other things, the platform components are in charge of wrapping the HAL of a specific vendor, in this case STM32.
+Given that your task is 90% developing and connecting components, you will work 90% in these two folders.

+However, there are some other folders and files.
-Then, you have a `utils` folder that contains a number of utilities (like for example the `ftoa` used to convert floats into ASCII in embedded systems, etc.).
+For example, there is a `utils` folder that contains a number of utilities, like for example the `ftoa` used to convert floats into ASCII in embedded systems, that you may want to re-use in your components.

-You have a `contrib` folder that you can ignore as it contains helpers from third-parties, for example for accessing FreeRTOS tasks through *openocd* when you are debugging and so on.
+There is a `contrib` folder that you can ignore as it contains helpers from third-parties, for example for accessing FreeRTOS tasks through *openocd* when you are debugging and so on.

-Finally, you have a bunch of folders which are platform/framework specific.
+Finally, there are a bunch of other folders which are platform/framework specific or are files that the author uses (like `opendocd_*` files etc) that you can simply ignore.

 Note that each example has a `README.md` file that explains what has been done.

-You will most likely use only the `application` and the `platform` folders.
+Again, you will most likely use only the `application` and the `platform` folders even though sometimes you need to do some adjustments here and there.

 ### stm32f4xx